WordPress recipe schema guide

 Guided Recipes

-• Includes a visual thumbnail.
+• Includes a visual recipe card or thumbnail.

-• Uses JSON-LD metadata.
+• Uses JSON-LD structured data.

 WP Recipe Maker screen